Easy to follow tips for painting kitchen cabinets.

 On Monday, I shared the first pics of my painted kitchen cabinets on the stove wall.
 It took me a long time to get them from dark, reddish cabinets to the creamy white they are today.
 I’ve learned a few things along the way so I thought I’d share them with you.

-I painted my builder grade bathroom vanity 2 years ago but I’ve never painted kitchen cabinets before and, let me tell you, it’s one tough job.
+I painted my builder grade bathroom vanity 2 years ago but I’ve never painted kitchen cabinets before.
+Let me tell you, it’s one tough job.

 There are so many tutorials online on painting kitchen cabinets, but I thought I’d just quickly skim through a few steps and share some tips.

 I put that one door’s hardware in a labeled sandwich bag (with a location and number) and zipped it up.
 That same number was also put in the hinge holes of the door, because they would not be painted.

 Once all of my doors were removed and numbered, I used a high grit sandpaper and sanded the front and back of each.
-Then I used a mixture of TSP and warm water to thoroughly wipe down the door to remove the dust from sanding and grease from cooking.
+Then I used a mixture of TSP and warm water to thoroughly wipe down the door.
+Doing this helped to remove the dust from sanding and grease from cooking.

 In the end, each side of the cabinet door received 1 coat of primer, 3 coats of paint, and lots of sanding in between.

-A quick note about primer…because I have used this paint before, I knew that it took several coats to cover well so, hoping to cut out at least one extra coat, I got my primer tinted in the same color as my paint.
+A quick note about primer.
+I’ve used this paint before so I knew that it took several coats to cover well.
+Hoping to cut out at least one extra coat, I had my primer tinted in the same color as my paint.
 It doesn’t cost extra and I didn’t have to worry about covering up a bright white color.